irmen/prog8/docs/source/programming.rst

 swap(x, y)
     Swap the values of numerical variables (or memory locations) x and y in a fast way.

-memory(name, size)
+memory(name, size, alignment)
     Returns the address of the first location of a statically "reserved" block of memory of the given size in bytes, with the given name.
+If you specify an alignment value >1, it means the block of memory will be aligned to such a dividable address in memory, for instance an alignment of $100 means the memory block is aligned on a page boundary, and $2 means word aligned (even addresses).
     Requesting the address of such a named memory block again later with the same name, will result in the same address as before.
     When reusing blocks in that way, it is required that the size argument is the same, otherwise you'll get a compilation error.